HexRoy/Minecraft-HideAndSeek-Plugin/README.md

 -----------
 ### Changes
 - Added titles for hunter/hider for instructions.
-Time is based on Seeker_Delay in config '
+Time is based on Seeker_Delay in config
+- Implemented collapsing world border option to slowly push the hiders toward the middle of the map

 ### Role Changes
 - Hunters